-Advert with couple enjoying Parisian break in luxury hotel, and the woman is in a hugely bubble bath rubbing herself with the orange soap.
+Advert with a couple enjoying a Parisian break in a luxury hotel, and the woman is in a huge bubble bath rubbing herself with the orange soap.
 “When in Rome…” “Ah, but we’re not in Rome, we’re in Paris…” etc.

 Later replaced by the Incredibly Rich family who had baths on their own private plane . . .